Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 As defined in the schema above, for the email and phone fields, we’ve given the conditional values so while generating test data, you’ll have only these values for the respective fields.

-There’s hardly any tool in Salesforce that effectively handles dependent picklists.
+There’s hardly any tool in Salesforce that handles dependent picklists as effectively as Smock-It.

 A dependent picklist in Salesforce is a field that dynamically changes its available values based on the selection of another picklist field.
 It is commonly used to enforce data consistency and conditional selections.